-The command set of the QDAC-II Compact adheres to the SCPI standard with a few deviations.
+The command set of the QDAC-II adheres to the SCPI standard with a few deviations.

-One deviation is that the QDAC-II Compact protocol does not support explicit units.
+One deviation is that the QDAC-II protocol does not support explicit units.
 Instead, all values are assumed to be in SI units (volts, amperes, seconds, hertz, etc.).
 This makes it simpler to write drivers.
-Some functionalities such as command synchronization is, however, not available in the firmware.
+Some functionalities such as command synchronization is, however, not available in the first versions of the firmware.